En / Ru

 Early in the morning, we took an old soviet UAZ-452 off-road van and drove into the orange desert, with a strong desire to go hiking in the mountains.
 We drove past several camps of herders, flocks of sheep, apathetic semi-wild camels and cautious wild yaks.

-The adventure was expected to last until sunset - leopards live in the border zone, in hard-to-reach places.
+The adventure was expected to last until sunset — leopards live in the border zone, in hard-to-reach places.
 It is about a 40 km off-road drive in each direction.
 On the way to the mountains, we made a short stop to look at the local petroglyphs.
 It is difficult to say how many of them there are in total, but we counted about 30.
-The ancient people seemed to be bored between hunting trips, so they drew whatever they could: deer, humans and, of course, Altai ibexes.
+Ancient people seemed to be bored between hunting trips, so they drew whatever they could: deer, humans and, of course, Altai ibexes.

 • Orange-fact